 - Despite existing heavy imbalance in favour of UTILITARIAN uses versus AMENITIES & ENV.
-SERVICES - Government continues push new harbourfront roads, and buildings - Amenities almost an afterthought - and when provided often of poor design. - Environmental Services largely ignored - Gov. even reluctant to admit they are important
+SERVICES - Government continues push new harbour front roads, and land development - Amenities almost an afterthought - and when provided the design is often poor. - Environmental Services largely ignored Gov. even reluctant to admit they are important